Maya Relief Virtual Auction on eBay

 Take a look out the video from last years event and see how much fun it was the for whole family.
 This is an opportunity to get our kids involved!

-Come and JOIN us by helping bring CLEAN WATER to the Maya!
+Thank you for those who CAME and JOINED us by helping bring CLEAN WATER to the Maya this year!

 The GIFT of being able to Breath without Smoke…